 What to do

 It’s impossible to compile of list of the best US cities to visit in fall without including a city in Montana.
-While there are more mountainous towns in Montana, Billings is situated just right in the southeast of the state to experience autumn a little bit longer than cities in higher elevations.
-You still get great views, good hikes and a plethora of interesting park sites in the surrounding area for day tripping.
+While there are more mountainous towns in Montana, Billings is situated just the right spot in the southeast part of the state to experience autumn a little bit longer than cities in higher elevations.
+And you still get great views, good hikes and a plethora of interesting park sites in the surrounding area for day tripping.
 Billings is the perfect place to escape the crowds but still be close enough to the action or not.

 what to do